 - Preheat oven to 425F

-- Tenderize chicken: place chicken cutlets/breasts in a large ziplock bag or between two sheets of parchment paper.
+- Tenderize chicken: place chicken cutlets/breasts in a large ziplock bag or between two sheets of plastic wrap.
 Firmly pound with a rolling pin or the smooth side of a meat hammer (chicken thickness should be 1/2 inch).
-Remove cutlets from the bag and pat dry with paper towels.
+After tenderizing, pat them dry with paper towels.

 - Breadcrumbs: In a shallow dish, mix all of breadcrumb ingredients together.

-- Bread the chicken: First, coat the chicken in flour on both sides, then shake off the excess flour that isn't sticking.
-Transfer to whisked eggs, then dip into the breadcrumbs.
+- Bread the chicken: First, coat the chicken on both sides in the flour, then shake off any excess flour that isn't sticking.
+Transfer to whisked eggs, dipping both sides of the chicken.
+Then dip into the breadcrumbs.
 Use your hands to gently pack the breadcrumbs onto each side of the chicken.
+Transfer the finished cutlet to a sheetpan lined with parchment paper.
 Repeat until all the cutlets have been breaded.

 Instructions for Baked Chicken Parmesan

 - If you would like to use less oil, use this baking method instead!
 I love making chicken parmesan this way and the results are almost identical to pan-frying.
 Baked method: preheat oven to 450F.
-Follow steps 2-5 above, then after breading the chicken, lay the cutlets in a generously oiled baking pan.
+Follow steps 2-5 above, then after breading the chicken, lay the cutlets on a pan lined with parchment paper.
 Spray the chicken with olive oil, or brush with 2 Tablespoons of olive oil.
-Bake for 25 minutes, then remove from oven and layer with mozzarella, sauce, and parmesan and bake for 5 additional minutes.
+Bake for 20-25 minutes, if you feel the bottom is cooking too fast you can flip the chicken halfway through the bake time.
+Then remove from oven and layer each cutlet with mozzarella, sauce, and Parmigiano and bake for 5 additional minutes.
 Broil on HIGH for the last minute for the cheese to brown.
 Serve with fresh basil!

 Notes